damani15/crustydb-labs-cs347-fall24/README.md

 # CrustyDB

 This is the repository for the Academic Handout version of the CrustyDB project.
-Please see your handout instructions for more information.
+Please see the [handout instructions](docs/) for more information.

+## Lab 0 - Learning Rust

+Implement a small project to master the fundamental skills of Rust in this file `src/minigrep/main.rs`.
+You may also need to add a file `src/minigrep/lib.rs`.
+The instructions for learning Rust and finishing this project are [here](src/minigrep/README.md)

-## CrustyDB 1 - Page Milestone
+## Lab 1 - Page Milestone

 Implement the slotted page structure in the files `src/storage/heapstore/src/page.rs` and `src/storage/heapstore/src/heap_page.rs`.